 Fencing is in place along the boundary of the proposed South Hills ACEC and the existing Red Bluff ACEC to protect dwarf bear-poppy habitat in the Red Bluff ACEC.
 As mentioned above, the Red Bluff ACEC was closed to motorized use in 1999 and fencing to exclude motorized use began in 1999 and was completed in 2008.
 This boundary was a problem area for illegal motorized use in the Red Bluff ACEC.
 At this location between 2007 and 2009, BLM law enforcement officers wrote multiple citations made 25-30 fence repairs annually, or an average of once every two weeks.
-Since 2009 at this location, there has been a downward trend in unauthorized use in the Red Bluff ACEC is supported by BLM and the notification of infractions by non-motorized users of the Bearclaw Poppy Trail (BLM 2012).
+Since 2009 at this location, there has been a downward trend in unauthorized motorized use with the incorporation of frequent patrols by the BLM and the notification of infractions by non-motorized users of the Bearclaw Poppy Trail (BLM 2012).
 The decline in motorized use in the Red Bluff ACEC is supported by BLM monitoring of motorized tracks in the Red Bluff monitoring transects that identified 157 tracks in 1987 down to 2 tracks at the last recording in 2009, see Figure 3.
 Similar protections are needed for dwarf bear-poppy in the proposed South Hills ACEC.

 Figure 3.
-Red Bluff ACEC OIIV tracks monitoring was performed that year.
+Red Bluff ACEC OHV tracks in BLM monitoring transects. \ indicates no monitoring was performed that year.